‘La bohème’ Returns to San Diego Opera with Winning Cast to Open Season

 Tim Wallace’s single multi-level set design allowed Stickann to employ its different sections for each act.
 For the familiar second act Cafe Momus scene, for example, the bohemians gathered around the table at the top of the stage as the panels behind them were turned around to display splashy posters advertising Parisian night life.
 At the opera’s denouement, Mimi was allowed to expire on the chaise longue that had ominously occupied the edge of stage right for the entire opera.
 The expected gentle snowfall of the opening of scene three set outside the gates of Paris, however, had to be supplied by the audience’s imagination or memories of more elaborate La bohème sets from previous productions.
 Susan Allred’s costumes suggested the turn of the 20th century, the decade in which the opera was first staged.

 Chorus Master Bruce Stasyna’s well-trained chorus sang from the audience side aisles closest to the stage, an unusual arrangement that proved sonically effective for those of us seated in the front rows of Civic Theatre’s orchestra section.
-But I wonder how well their sound traveled to those seated in the balcony.
+But I wonder how well the sound of the choristers traveled to the audience seated in the balcony.
 Puccini’s vibrant score found laudable champions in Guest Conductor Lidiya Yankovskaya and the musicians of the opera orchestra.

 The opera was staged by San Diego Opera in the San Diego Civic Theatre November 1–3, 2024.
 The Nov.
 1 performance was attended for this review.